4/29/2025

 President and Chief Executive Officer

-Oh, listen, it's hard to prognosticate.
-As I said, I gave you my view of what of what of what I think is happening if the economy and there is always some risk that it goes the risk, the risk is to the downside.
-And that's and that's where the world has I think, and Kevin may want to jump on top of this too.
-I you know, I feel really good about where we are.
-I mean, the fact of matter is the business model, as you know, is super resilient.
-Just, you know, the basic model of, you know, capital light business, super high margin 70 plus percent EBITDA margin business where some of the lowest levels of leverage that we've had no, you know, no big maturities, super significant access to liquidity, we have been hyper efficient, I think you everybody would have to see versus competition and everything else on the GNA side.
-So, I mean, listen, we were, I could say a lot of those similar things we went into COVID.
-And the reality is COVID was hard, but we sort of sailed through COVID.
-And what what I would say, Steven is like, those I don't want that I don't wish that upon us.
+Well, listen, it's hard to prognosticate.
+As I said, I gave you my view of what I think is happening.
+If the economy, and there is always some risk that it goes, the risk is to the downside, and that's where the world heads.
+I think, and Kevin may want to jump on top of this too, I feel really good about where we are.
+I mean, the fact of the matter is, The business model, as you know, is super resilient.
+Just, you know, the basic model of, you know, capital A business, super high margin, 70 plus percent EBITDA margin business.
+We're at some of the lowest levels of leverage that we've had.
+No, you know, no big maturities, super significant access. to liquidity.
+We have been hyper-efficient, I think everybody would have to see, versus competition and everything else on the G&A side.
+So, I mean, listen, we were, I could say a lot of those similar things.
+We went into COVID, and the reality is COVID was hard, but we sort of sailed through COVID.
+And what I would say, Stephen, is like, Those, I don't want that.
+I don't wish that upon us.
 And I don't think that's where we're going.
 But we are fully prepared for whatever eventuality there is.
-And the reality is, I think every time that we have seen, I say this to our teams all the time, every time we have seen these really disrupted environments, significant downdrafts in the macro, in the macro economic conditions, because of that strength and resiliency, and because this team has been together a long time and is battle tested, we have been able to really, I think, outmaneuver our competition and put ourselves in an even better position than we were before.
-I mean, COVID being sort of exhibit a I mean, our, you know, we're over 1000 basis point higher margin business from the peaks of pre COVID to now.
-You know, some, there are a lot of reasons for that.
-But some of that is we did a whole bunch of things during COVID to generate incremental margin and efficiency as well as to pivot in a bunch of interesting ways, you know, with different segments of business SMBs and, and otherwise.
-So I'm not going to be specific, other than say, I think we're ready for whatever comes our way.
+And the reality is, I think every time that we have seen, I say this to our teams all the time, every time we have seen these really disrupted environments, significant downdrafts in the macroeconomic conditions, Because of that strength and resiliency and because this team has been together a long time and has battled, tested, we have been able to really, I think, outmaneuver our competition and put ourselves in an even better position than we were before.
+I mean, COVID being sort of exhibit A. I mean, we're over 1,000 basis point higher margin business from the peaks of pre-COVID to now.
+There are a lot of reasons for that, but some of that is we did a whole bunch of things during COVID to generate incremental margin and efficiency as well as to pivot in a bunch of interesting ways, you know, with different segments of business, SMBs and otherwise.
+So I'm not going to be specific other than to say I think we're ready for whatever comes our way.
 I think we're a really seasoned team that knows how to address issues.
-Our attitude will be we're in great shape, we steady hand on the wheel and take advantage of whatever comes our way to make the company better to deliver better performance for our owners, and ultimately, you know, deliver better growth.
-So that translates into better opportunities for our shareholder base.
+Our attitude will be we're in great shape.
+We steady hand on the wheel and take advantage of of whatever comes our way to make the company better, to deliver better performance for our owners, and ultimately, you know, deliver better growth so that translates into better opportunities for our shareholder base.

 speaker